mshima/generator-jhipster-customizer/README.md

 # Introduction

 Easiest way to customize jhipster applications or to create blueprints.
-This blueprint will look for patches at the the customizer folder on the root of your project.
+This blueprint will look for patches at the customizer folder on the root of your project.

 This is a [JHipster](https://www.jhipster.tech/) blueprint, that is meant to be used in a JHipster application.